rwcrosby/SharedEnvironment/README.md

+# Shared Environment

-This is a simple project holding the various files that are shared amongst the Linux VM's and systems.
+This is a simple project holding the various files that are shared amongst the Mac and Linux systems.
+See the individual directories for details.

-+ Bash Shell
+- Bash Shell
-+ TMUX
-+ Terminator
-+ EMACS
+- EMACS
+- Fish Shell
+- LaTeX
-+ Python
+- Python
+- Terminator (Obsolete)
+- TMUX